Nsayre/nds-docs/guides/Git.rst

 Changing History
 ^^^^^^^^^^^^^^^^

-Generally git commit history should only ever be changed when those changes only exist on your local computer.
-Changing git history of a remote will change the history for many others, and will create pointless work in order to resolve .
+Generally git commit history should only be changed when those changes have only ever existed on your local computer.
+Changing git history on aremote will change the history for many others, and will create pointless work in order to resolve.

 .. code-block:: text